 Unless you get a biopsy, you’ll get your results immediately.
 If Dr. Anya determines that your mouth is healthy, she’ll be able to tell you that right away, giving you peace of mind.

 However, if you do require a biopsy, it may take several days to have the tissue analyzed for cancerous cells and to get your results, so keep this in mind.
 Depending on the situation, you may also need to be referred to another dentist or oral surgeon for your biopsy.
+If you are a patient in the Ladera Ranch, San Juan Capistrano, and Rancho Mission Viejo area.

 About 178 million Americans are missing at least one tooth and nearly 40 million Americans have lost all their teeth.